Kirsten Paige

 Bio

-Paige’s first book, “”Richard Wagner’s Political Ecology,”” is currently under contract with University of Chicago Press.
+Her first book, “Richard Wagner’s Political Ecology,” is forthcoming in 2025 with University of Chicago Press.
 This book explores Wagner’s development of his novel Germanic aesthetic paradigms around contemporary theories of climate, race, and human identity.
-It argues that this regime of knowledge entwines Wagnerian musical ideations with the intellectual impulses of anthropogenic climate change, and challenges musicologists to consider how ecomusicological thinking continues to perpetuate unmarked Wagnerian ideas of nature, music, and “the human.”
+It argues that this regime of knowledge entwines Wagnerian musical ideations with the intellectual impulses of anthropogenic climate change, and challenges musicologists to consider how disciplinary thought patterns continue to perpetuate unmarked Wagnerian ideas of nature, music, and “the human.”
+“Richard Wagner’s Political Ecology” has been supported by fellowships from Berkeley’s Townsend Center for the Humanities and Institute of International & Comparative Studies, and publication grants funded by the American Musicological Society, National Endowment for the Humanities, and Andrew W. Mellon Foundation.

 Education